cenk1cenk2/docker-softether-vpnsrv/README.md

 #### Mounting Custom DNSMASQ Configuration File

-**For further customization ensure that you have a `dnsmasq.conf` file mounted in `/config` folder.** Your custom `dnsmasq.conf` must include `tap_soft` as tap device both for interface and range, as in the example below.
+**For further customization ensure that you have a `dnsmasq.conf` file mounted in the `/config` folder.** Your custom `dnsmasq.conf` must include `tap_soft` as tap device both for interface and range, as in the example below.

 ```conf
 interface=tap_soft